-- B. As of December 31, 2022 and 2021, accounts receivable was all from contracts with customers.
-And as of January 1, 2021, the balance of receivables from contracts with customers amounted to \$78,883. - C. Information relating to credit risk of accounts receivable is provided in Note 12(2). - D. The Company does not hold any collateral as security. - E. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Company's notes and accounts receivable was \$8,775 and \$7,823, respectively.
+- B. As of December 31, 2023 and 2022, accounts receivable was all from contracts with customers.
+And as of January 1, 2022, the balance of receivables from contracts with customers amounted to \$7,823. - C. Information relating to credit risk of accounts receivable is provided in Note 12(2). - D. The Company does not hold any collateral as security. - E. The Company had no accounts receivable pledged to others. - F. As at December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Company's notes and accounts receivable was \$0 and \$8,775, respectively.